D1A Logo

 Graduation Information

-Navigate the final leg of your homeschooling high school journey with the helpful information below.
+Navigate the final leg of your homeschooling journey with the helpful information below.

 Required Credits

-Students can earn a maximum of 8 credits per year with a total maximum of 32 credits.
+Students can earn a maximum of 8 credits per year, with a total maximum of 32 credits for their high school career.
 Students wanting to earn more than 8 credits in a year must get prior permission from D1A.
-Students enrolled 2nd semester only can earn a max of 4 credits.
+Students enrolling for the 2nd semester only can earn a maximum of 4 credits.

-Students in 8th grade can earn 1-2 high school credits if completing high school level work.
-Parent will need to submit both an elementary grade report and a separate high school grade report each semester.
+Students in 8th grade can earn 1-2 high school credits by completing high school-level work.
+Parents will need to submit both an elementary grade report and a separate high school grade report for those semesters.

 View High School Information Handout